riceissa/issarice.com/wiki/about-this-site.md

 The idea is to allow people to see what the site looked like at certain points in time without having to compile the site from source.

-In late October 2016, I finally added HTTPS support.
+In late October 2016, I added HTTPS support.

 # Colophon